MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Filter by value of dynamic field

-When exploring your results, you can add a specific dynamic field as a filter to your query.
-For example:
+You can add a specific dynamic field as a filter to your query.
+To learn how to do so, follow these steps:

 1. Run the following query.